Umuzi-org/tech-department/content/projects/recipe-search/part-1/_index.md

 ---
-title: "React and Redux recipe search: Part 1.
-Presenting the form"
-tags:
+_db_id: 532
+available_flavours:
-  - React
+- javascript
-  - Redux
+- typescript
-ready: true
+content_type: project
 prerequisites:
   hard:
   - projects/redux-intro/part-1
   - projects/tilde-mockups
   - topics/web-frontend/react/redux-architecture
   soft: []
+ready: true
 submission_type: repo
-available_flavours:
+tags:
-  - javascript
+- React
-  - typescript
+- Redux
+title: 'React and Redux recipe search: Part 1.
+Presenting the form'
 ---

 This is part 1 of a project where we will be using Redux in order to build a recipe search user interface based on the (RecipePuppy API)[content/projects/recipe-search/part-1].